<< Yesterday

 1947 In front of 23,085 fans, the Yankees host the first Old-Timers' Day in major league history on the season's final day.
 The team's signature event, the brainchild of general manager Larry MacPhail and public relations director Red Paterson, pays tribute to an ailing Babe Ruth.

 1948 A crowd of 60,405 attends Joe Early Night at Cleveland's Municipal Stadium.
-The 26-year-old night watchman wrote Bill Veeck asking why an average fan never gets a 'Day,' and the Indians' owner responded by giving the World War II veteran a spectacular day of his own.
+The 26-year-old night watchman wrote Bill Veeck asking why an average fan never gets a 'Day,' with the Indians' owner responding by giving the World War II veteran a spectacular day at the ballpark.

 1951 In the first game of a twin bill, Yankees right-hander Allie Reynolds no-hits the Red Sox, 8-0, setting the stage for the team to clinch their third consecutive pennant with a victory in the nightcap.
 'Superchief,' one-quarter Creek, accomplishes his second no-hitter of the season on American Indian Day, getting Ted Williams to pop up for the second time in the same spot after Yogi Berra dropped the first foul ball for the final out of the game.